19hours/sg-statutes/Acts/Planning Act.md

 (c) any works have been carried out by way of reinstating or restoring buildings or works which have been demolished or altered in compliance with the requirements of an enforcement notice,

-the competent authority may at any time enter the land and take any steps which are in his opinion necessary to secure compliance with the notice or order, as the case may be, including removing, detaining and disposing of any property or materials on the land.
+the competent authority may, with such assistants and workmen as are necessary, at any time enter the land and take any steps which are in his opinion necessary to secure compliance with the notice or order, as the case may be, including removing, detaining and disposing of any property or materials on the land.

+[17/2005 wef 15/07/2005]

 (2) The costs or expenses incurred, directly or indirectly, by the competent authority in exercise of the powers conferred by subsection (1) shall be recoverable as a civil debt from any person served with the enforcement notice or order under section 12(5), as the case may be, less such sums which are recoverable under section 32.